STONE SETTING INTRODUCTION

 Course Outcomes

-This is Stone Setting Stage One* at The Bench.
+This is a Stone Setting Stage Introduction at The Bench.
 The focus of this course is to refine your skills and produce a high standard silver gem set piece of jewellery incorporating one or more of the stone settings.
 The skills you learn can be used later with pendants, bracelets and earrings.

 *Note that this workshop does not go into the more advanced setting E.g “claw setting”.
 If you are proficient in bezels, tube and flush setting you may contact us for future dates for more advanced setting techniques.

+Get expert advice to help you set more efficiently and effectively or address troublesome setting issues.
 The focus of this course is to refine your skills and produce a high standard silver gem set piece of jewellery.
 The skills you learn are beneficial for future stone setting techniques such as flush, prong/ claw and more challenging shaped stones.
 Each student begins by hand making a bezel (the bit that surrounds and holds the stone).
-Group discussions on how to design jewellery to include stones will occur each week.

-You will be introduced to industry standard machinery and equipment that will help you to refine your approach to jewellery making.
+You will be introduced to industry suppliers, standard machinery and equipment that will help you to refine your approach to jewellery making.
 Everyone will complete one or more semi-precious stone set silver jewellery item/s and learn the steps needed to make round & oval bezels.
 Some participants may make more than one piece of jewellery - a small selection of stones and metal are available to purchase.

 What’s Included